 Small Town with Big Dreams, City Girl with the Memories

-Volunteer work as a student can be tricky with school schedule and workload combined, especially with international students who have not familiarized themselves with the Japanese language.
+Volunteer work as a Japanese university student can be tricky with school schedule and workload combined, especially with international students who have not familiarized themselves with the Japanese language.
 Therefore, if you do get the time to do extra-curricular activities, I strongly suggest volunteering in other places in Japan or even abroad.
 It is challenging at times, but ultimately it is a rewarding experience.
 Whether or not your Japanese university life is unique and memorable is totally decided by you.
 There is a bunch of ways for you to be able to study in Japan, further your education here, and make the most of your university experience.
 So, always try to approach as many opportunities as possible during your time in Japan!